HSE-LAMBDA/ai4material_design/README.md

 export IMAGE=/home/projects/ai/singularity/nvcr.io/nvidia/pytorch:22.04-py3.sif
 parallel -j8 --delay 10 singularity exec $IMAGE dvc repro matminer@{} ::: high_density_defects/{BP_spin,GaSe_spin,hBN_spin,InSe_spin,MoS2,WSe2}_500 low_density_defects/{MoS2,WSe2}
 ```
-If DVC wants to recompute csv/cif, but you are sure it's not needed, you can add `--downstream` to the dvc arguments.
+If DVC wants to recompute csv/cif, but you are sure it's not needed, you can add `--single-item` to the dvc arguments.
 ## Additional considerations
 ### `prepare_data_split.py`
 Generates data splits aka experiments.
 There is no need to do this step to run the existing experiments, the splits are available in DVC.
 Splits are by design shared between people, so don't overwrite them needlessly.
 Example: